 Big box PC’s are not typically designed to achieve peak high-end performance.
 The components selected often leave a lot to be desired for those looking to achieve high frame rates.

-You may find that due to cooler selection, and cheaper components that overclocking your system may be more difficult.
+You may find that due to cooler selection and cheaper components that overclocking your system may be more difficult, or not at all an option.
+These systems often come laden with bloatware too, further slowing the system down.

-From the case, down to the internal wiring, you shouldn’t expect premium components.
-One of the areas most commonly skimped on is the Power Supply (PSU).
-Cheap power supplies tend to have a higher fail rate, and can damage other system components if they go bad.
+From the case, down to the internal wiring, you shouldn’t expect premium components from one of these off the shelf systems.
+For example, one of the areas most commonly skimped on is the Power Supply (PSU).
+Cheap power supplies are less efficient and tend to have a higher fail rate, and can damage other system components if they go bad.

-Often times the GPU found in these machines will be a barebones unit that has been purchased in bulk.
-The CPU coolers are also often just a stock or barebones unit.
+Oftentimes, the GPU found in these machines will be a barebones unit that has been purchased in bulk through the OEM rather than a high quality component with advanced cooling like those from EVGA.
+The CPU coolers are also often just a stock or barebones unit as well.

 Looks & Style